munyokii/PLPAcademy/intro_to_python_assignment/README.md

 - Accepts two numeric inputs from the user.
 - Accepts an arithmetic operation: +, -, *, or /.
 - Performs the selected operation and displays the result in a readable format (e.g., 10 + 5 = 15).
-- Basic input validation to avoid common errors like division by zero.

 ## 🧑‍💻 How to Run
 - Make sure you have Python installed on your system.